-- · our future financial performance, including our expectations regarding our revenue, our operating expenses and our ability to achieve and maintain profitability; - · our ability to increase the volume of loans we make; - · our ability to manage loan non-performance, delinquencies and charge-off rates; - · our ability to obtain any additional financing or any refinancing of our debt; - · our ability to effectively estimate the fair value of our loans receivable held for investment and our asset-backed notes; - · our expectations regarding the effect of fair value mark-to-market adjustments on our loan portfolio and asset-backed notes; - our expectations and management of future growth, including expanding our markets served, member base and product and service offerings, including our digital banking services; - the successful integration of Hello Digit, Inc. ("Digit") with our business; - · our ability to successfully adjust our proprietary credit risk models and products in response to changing macroeconomic conditions and fluctuations in the credit market; - our ability to successfully manage our interest rate spread against our cost of capital; - our expectations regarding the sufficiency of our cash to meet our operating and cash expenditures; - · our plans for and our ability to successfully maintain our diversified funding strategy, including warehouse facilities, loan sales and securitization transactions; - · our expectation regarding the transfer of certain loans receivable; - our ability to realize the expected benefits from the reduction in workforce and other streamlining measures announced in February, May, and November 2023, including our estimate of the charges and expenditures, and the timing thereof;
+- · our future financial performance, including our expectations regarding our revenue, our operating expenses and our ability to achieve and maintain profitability; - · our ability to increase the volume of loans we make; - · our ability to manage loan non-performance, delinquencies and charge-off rates; - · our ability to obtain any additional financing or any refinancing of our debt; - · our ability to effectively estimate the fair value of our loans receivable held for investment and our asset-backed notes; - our expectations regarding the effect of and trends in fair value mark-to-market adjustments on our loan portfolio and asset-backed notes; - our expectations and management of future growth, including expanding our markets served, member base and product and service offerings, and realizing the benefits and synergies from acquisitions; - our ability to successfully adjust our proprietary credit risk models and products in response to changing macroeconomic conditions and fluctuations in the credit market; - our ability to successfully manage our interest rate spread against our cost of capital; - · our expectations regarding the sufficiency of our cash to meet our operating and cash expenditures; - our plans for and our ability to successfully maintain our diversified funding strategy, including warehouse facilities, loan sales and securitization transactions; - our expectation regarding the transfer of certain loans receivable; - our ability to realize the expected benefits from reductions in workforce and other streamlining measures, including our estimate of the changes and expenditures, and the timing thereof; - · our ability to successfully manage and complete the sale of our credit card portfolio;

-- · our plans to review strategic options for our credit card portfolio; - · our expectations regarding our costs and seasonality; - our ability to successfully build our brand and protect our reputation from negative publicity; - · our ability to expand our digital capabilities for origination and increase the volume of loans originated through our digital channels; - our ability to increase the effectiveness of our marketing efforts; - our ability to grow market share in existing markets or any new markets we may enter; - · our ability to continue to expand our demographic focus; - · our ability to maintain or expand our relationships with our current partners, including bank partners, and our plans to acquire additional partners using our Lending as a Service model; - our ability to provide an attractive and comprehensive user experience through our recently launched mobile application, the Oportun Mobile App, and further our position as a leading fintech: - our ability to maintain the terms on which we lend to our borrowers; - · our ability to manage fraud risk; - · our ability to effectively secure and maintain the confidentiality of the information provided and utilized across our systems; - · our ability to successfully compete with companies that are currently in, or may in the future enter, the markets in which we operate; - · our ability to attract, integrate and retain qualified employees; - · the effect of macroeconomic conditions on our business, including the impact of rising interest rates and recession or slowing growth; - · our ability to effectively manage and expand the capabilities of our contact centers, outsourcing relationships and other business operations abroad; and - our ability to successfully adapt to complex and evolving regulatory environments, including managing potential exposure in connection with new and pending investigations, proceedings and other contingencies.
+- · our expectations regarding our costs and seasonality; - · our ability to successfully build our brand and protect our reputation from negative publicity; - · our ability to increase the effectiveness of our marketing efforts; - · our ability to grow market share in existing markets or any new markets we may enter; - · our ability to continue to expand our demographic focus; - our ability to maintain or expand our relationships with our current partners, including bank partners, and our plans to acquire additional partners using our Lending as a Service model; - · our ability to provide an attractive and comprehensive user experience through our Oportun Mobile App, and further our position as a leading fintech company; - · our ability to maintain the terms on which we lend to our borrowers; - · our ability to manage fraud risk, including regulatory intervention and impacts on our brand reputation; - · our ability to develop our technology, including our artificial intelligence ("A.I.") enabled digital platform; - our ability to effectively secure and maintain the confidentiality of the information provided and utilized across our systems; - · our ability to successfully compete with companies that are currently in, or may in the future enter, the markets in which we operate; - · our ability to attract, integrate and retain qualified employees; - · the effect of macroeconomic conditions on our business, including the impact of elevated interest rates and inflation; - · our ability to effectively manage and expand the capabilities of our contact centers, outsourcing relationships and other business operations abroad; and - our ability to successfully adapt to complex and evolving regulatory environments, including managing potential exposure in connection with new and pending investigations, proceedings and other contingencies.